upenn-embedded/final-project-s25-t-t-slots-sense-the-win/docs/README.md

 ### References

-**TODO: insert all documentation used**

-### TODOs

-At the bare minimum, the page must have:

-- [ ] A video of the final product

->The video must demonstrate your project’s key functionality.
->The video must be 5 minutes or less.
->Ensure your video link is accessible to the teaching team.
-Unlisted YouTube videos or Google Drive uploads with SEAS account access work well.
->Points will be removed if the audio quality is poor - say, if you filmed your video in a noisy electrical engineering lab.

-- [ ] Images of the final product
-        Include photos of your device from a few angles.
-        If you have a casework, show the exterior and interior (where the good EE bits are!)

-SRS Validation

-- [ ] Based on your quantified system performance, comment on how you achieved or fell short of your expected software requirements.
-- [ ] Validate at least two software requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.).

-HRS Validation

-- [ ] Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
-- [ ] Validate at least two hardware requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.).
+* LCD SPI library for Lab 4, as implemented by Yiding Tian.
+* UART library from UPenn Embedded

-Conclusion
+### Conclusion

 Reflect on your project.
 Some questions to address:

-- [ ] What did you learn from it?
+* What did you learn from it?
+   * I2C communication library writing.
+   * Mechanical customization for tight hardware integration.
-- [ ] What went well?
+* What went well?
+   * Pretty much everything.
-- [ ] What accomplishments are you proud of?
+* What accomplishments are you proud of?
+   * Beautifully engineered button with integrated sensor.
-- [ ] What did you learn/gain from this experience?
+* What did you learn/gain from this experience?
+   * I2C communication library writing.
+   * Mechanical customization for tight hardware integration.
-- [ ] Did you have to change your approach?
+* Did you have to change your approach?
+   * No
-- [ ] What could have been done differently?
+* What could have been done differently?
+   * The results could have been driven by motors and mechanical wheels if we had more time.
-- [ ] Did you encounter obstacles that you didn’t anticipate?
+* Did you encounter obstacles that you didn’t anticipate?
+   * No.
-- [ ] What could be a next step for this project?
+* What could be a next step for this project?
+   * Find a way to integrate a mechanical wheel for the spinning.